mozilla/pontoon/CONTRIBUTING.rst

 ----------

 `Mock <http://www.voidspace.org.uk/python/mock/>`_ is a python library for mocks objects.
-This allows us to write isolated tests by simulating services beside using the real ones.
-Best examples is existing tests which admittedly do mocking different depending on the context.
+This allows us to write isolated tests by simulating services besides using the real ones.
+Best examples are existing tests which admittedly do mocking different depending on the context.

 Tip!
 Try to mock in limited context so that individual tests don't affect other